Rediscovering a France I Thought I’d Lost

 On my return, I’d stop off in the vegetable garden to walk the wooden planks that lined the beds.
 René would almost always be out there, cutting dead brambles from the raspberry bushes, spraying pesticides on the tomato plants, pulling weeds.
 And it was then, in the garden, that he and I started to talk, that we found a connection, this anti-American and this American.
 I’d tell him about my run: the pond I’d finally found, the slugs marinating in the puddles left by a previous night’s rain.
 He always wanted to hear my precise route—he knew that forest as well as he knew his garden—and I would describe the markers I’d passed, like a pyramid of logs or an arrow to the main road.
 Then I’d ask him about what he was doing.
 What was this plant or that one?
 How did he train that pear tree up the side of the shed?
 I was a willing audience for René’s lectures.
 Everything he said about the temperature of compost piles or how you could discourage rabbits by ringing your lettuce beds with hair cuttings from the local salon de coiffure—all of this fascinated me.

 The first good story that I ever wrote was based on René.
 My husband and I had left Grenoble for Baltimore so that I could attend graduate school in fiction.
 That first semester, I read Joyce’s Ulysses, and I wrote a stream of consciousness narrative about a despotic old man with a vegetable garden who doesn’t know how to talk to the sons he loves.
 In the final scene, the old man gets lost in the forest behind his house.
 I say that this was my first good story because it was the first true story I’d written.
 I looked through a character’s eyes and saw how he saw the world, while also seeing the way the world saw him.
+I was just inside enough to know my character intimately, and just outside enough to write about him.

 René couldn’t speak or read English, so he never read that story when it was published.
 But he knew that I had written it and that I was starting to write other stories about a forest like the forest of Chateauroux.
 One summer visit, he took me to his dusty study and unearthed a brochure about the forest, a guide to its trails and to its flora and fauna, a manual on mushrooming, and a map of the Resistance during the war.
 Then he and I went to the forest together, one of us with a mushrooming basket, one of us with a notebook.
 I scribbled words and René gathered cèpes.
 He told me everything he knew as I followed him along the trails, listing each plant, each species of tree.
 He recounted a local legend or two, careful to point out that the facts might be wrong, like the one about two brothers out hunting wild duck in medieval times who drowned in the pond.
 After that visit, whenever I wrote a new story about my fictional forest, I consulted those notes.